shahzaibhaider746/Note_App_React_Native_Expo/README.md

 3. Download expo app on the mobile device and scan the QR code generated on terminal.
 4. For running on browser, press w on terminal and it will launch the browser.

-## Contributing

-- Feature Requests:
-  Want a new feature or improve already existing feature in the app?
-Feel free to create an issue at [issue tracker](https://github.com/aayush301/react-native-notes-app/issues) about the feature you want to see in the app.
-- Bug reports:
-  Found a bug in the application?
-Feel free to create a new issue at [issue tracker](https://github.com/aayush301/react-native-notes-app/issues) stating the clear description of the bug.

-- Code contributions:
-  Want to contribute code to the project?
-You can do so by either correcting bugs or adding new features which can be found in the issues tab and then submitting a Pull Request referencing that issue.

-- Security vulnerabilities:
-  Discovered a security vulnerability within this project?
-Please send an email to Aayush (author) at aayush5521186@gmail.com.

 ## Useful Links

 - This project